Log in-app message data

 inAppMessageStreamSubscription.cancel();

-For an example, see main.dart in our sample app.
+For an example, see main.dart in the Braze Flutter SDK sample application.

-The in-app message data is automatically forwarded from the Android layer.
+In-app message data is automatically forwarded from both the Android and iOS native layers.
+No additional setup is required.

 1